 To better understand the reporting structure used for the Travel Expense team, the iPollingTM technology was used to get real-time results on the current approaches at member companies.
 The results suggest that three different categories are used – reporting into a process area, reporting to an end-to-end process or a function, and reporting directly to the Shared Services leader.
-Almost half of member companies have Travel Expense reporting into a process, with 36% selecting Accounts Payable, and 10% selecting Payroll.
-For companies which have Travel Expense reporting to an end-to-end process or function, 17% selected the Purchase-to-Pay process, 7% selected Travel Services, and 7% selected Human Resources.
+Almost half of the member companies have Travel Expense reporting into a process, with 36% selecting Accounts Payable, and 10% selecting Payroll.
+For companies that have Travel Expenses reporting to an end-to-end process or function, 17% selected the Purchase-to-Pay process, 7% selected Travel Services, and 7% selected Human Resources.
 The remaining 23% of member companies have the Travel Expense team reporting directly to Shared Services.
 Here are the details:

 Here are a few of the comments from Peeriosity members related to this poll: